 Federal Emergency Aid

-In order to assist all students who are eligible to receive funds under the various federal emergency aid packages provided to us, the Alamo College District leadership made the decision on March 22, 2021, to act and provide a one-time payment of $600 to all enrolled Spring 2020 Pell Grant recipients with sufficient remaining unmet need at the time.
+In order to assist all students who are eligible to receive funds under the various federal emergency aid packages provided to us, the Alamo College District leadership made the decision to act and provide a one-time payment of $200 to all students enrolled for the Fall 2021 semester on or before August 5, 2021.

 Eligible students who do not receive aid under this first distribution of one-time payments can submit an application for Federal Emergency Aid as outlined below.

 Allocations to each individual college for student emergency aid were determined by the U.S. Department of Education.